mojaloop/documentation/contributors-guide/standards/README.md

 The Mojaloop Community provides a set of guidelines for the style of code we write.
 These standards help ensure that the Mojaloop codebase remains high quality, maintainable and consistent.

+These style guides are chosen because they can be easily enforced and checked using popular tools with minimal customisation.
+While we recognise that developers will have personal preferences that may conflict with these guidelines we favour consistency over bike-shedding these rules.

+The goal of these guides is to ensure an easy developer workflow and reduce code commits that contain changes for the sake of style over content.
+By reducing the noise in diffs we make the job of reviewers easier.

 ### Code Style

 #### Javascript